Aliases for ATP2A2 Gene

 - ATPase, Ca++ Transporting, Cardiac Muscle, Slow Twitch 2 2

 External Ids for ATP2A2 Gene

-This gene encodes one of the SERCA Ca(2+)-ATPases, which are intracellular pumps located in the sarcoplasmic or endoplasmic reticula of muscle cells.
+This gene encodes one of the SERCA Ca(2+)-ATPases, which are intracellular pumps located in the sarcoplasmic or endoplasmic reticula of the skeletal muscle.
 This enzyme catalyzes the hydrolysis of ATP coupled with the translocation of calcium from the cytosol into the sarcoplasmic reticulum lumen, and is involved in regulation of the contraction/relaxation cycle.
 Mutations in this gene cause Darier-White disease, also known as keratosis follicularis, an autosomal dominant skin disorder characterized by loss of adhesion between epidermal cells and abnormal keratinization.
-Alternative splicing results in multiple transcript variants encoding different isoforms. [provided by RefSeq, Oct 2008]
+Other types of mutations in this gene have been associated with various forms of muscular dystrophies.
+Alternative splicing results in multiple transcript variants encoding different isoforms. [provided by RefSeq, Dec 2019]

 GeneCards Summary for ATP2A2 Gene

-ATP2A2 (ATPase, Ca++ Transporting, Cardiac Muscle, Slow Twitch 2) is a Protein Coding gene.
-Diseases associated with ATP2A2 include acrokeratosis verruciformis and mitral valve stenosis.
-Among its related pathways are Signaling by GPCR and CREB Pathway.
-GO annotations related to this gene include enzyme binding and calcium-transporting ATPase activity.
+ATP2A2 (ATPase Sarcoplasmic/Endoplasmic Reticulum Ca2+ Transporting 2) is a Protein Coding gene.
+Diseases associated with ATP2A2 include Acrokeratosis Verruciformis and Darier-White Disease.
+Among its related pathways are Succinylcholine Pathway, Pharmacokinetics/Pharmacodynamics and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and enzyme binding.
 An important paralog of this gene is ATP2A1.

 UniProtKB/Swiss-Prot Summary for ATP2A2 Gene